Search The Nudge

 Arcola Theatre cheap tickets

 Trailblazing increased access to theatre, Hackney’s Arcola keeps back a few tickets every Tuesday evening as ‘pay what you can’.
 The average donation is £5, but there’s no judgement here.
-It’s all first-come, first-served, with a limit of two tickets per person -and queues often start forming before 6pm.
+It’s all first-come, first-served at the box office, with a limit of two tickets per person – and queues often start forming before 6pm.
 Your best bet is to head along early in the run, before the reviews come out and shows get popular.

 Donmar Warehouse: £10 Standing Tickets